This page was last reviewed on March 11, 2021.

 Air Quality Resources

 For information about air quality topics, including wood smoke and health, rebates, the venting index, how to dry firewood, and how to burn in a wood stove, see:

 - Comox Valley Regional District’s Guide to Cleaner Air for Our Community

 - Comox Valley Regional District’s Wood Stove Exchange Program

 - Fortis BC – Rebates for Natural Gas Appliances

 - Comox Valley Regional District’s Air Quality FAQs

 - BC Air Quality

 - BC Venting Index

-Cumberland has areas with high numbers of woodstoves.
-Improper use of woodstoves (burning wet wood, inefficient/old stoves, etc.) leads to poor air quality, which has a negative effect on health.
+Improper use of woodstoves, such as burning wet wood and use of inefficient/old stoves leads to poor air quality, which has a negative effect on health.